 REDX has very limited integration options, so most of this work is going to involve manually inputting the data from your leads.
 We’d love to see better integration with software like WiseAgent or Realvolve, or at the very least a little beefier Vortex interface to allow for things like email and texting from the dashboard.

 The Bottom Line on REDX

 REDX clearly leads the phone prospecting pack.
-While places like BoldLeads and Real Geeks offer you set-it-and-forget-it lead generation options, you pay accordingly for those sorts of services.
-REDX requires more work, lots more actually, but the cost really can’t be beat, and you’re in control of how much you get out of this platform.
+While software like BoldLeads and Real Geeks offer you set-it-and-forget-it lead generation options, you pay accordingly for those sorts of services.
+REDX requires more work—lots more, actually—but the cost really can’t be beat, and you’re in control of how much you get out of this platform.

 Best Lead Generation Company for Buyer Leads: Zillow Premier Agent

-With more than 36 million unique monthly visitors, Zillow Premier Agent totally dominates the online real estate world.
+With more than 36 million unique monthly visitors, Zillow totally dominates the online real estate world.
 In fact, there’s a 99% chance your potential client will be on Zillow at some point during their search.
 Zillow has created a searchable, saveable, and easily navigable database of just about every home for sale in North America.
-Because of this, home buyers of all varieties flock to this website, making it the perfect place to pick up buyer leads.
+Because of this, homebuyers of all varieties flock to this website, making it the perfect place to pick up buyer leads.